Why the Appalachian Landscapes Protection Fund?

 Equity Considerations

 OSI is committed to advancing equity and justice in grant-making and to supporting organizations that identify as Black, Indigenous and/or People of Color (BIPoC) led.
-In this grant round, we ask applicants equity-related questions, but will not evaluate grant applications or organizations against equity criteria.
-Applicant answers are intended to help reviewers learn about projects and regions, and how BIPoC communities might be impacted by conservation efforts.
+In this grant round, we ask applicants a series of equity-related questions.
+Applicant answers help reviewers learn about projects and regions, and how BIPoC and other communities might be impacted by conservation efforts.

 Additionally, OSI has compiled an Appalachian Landscapes BIPoC Resource List, which brings together books, articles, and podcasts about land history and connection in the Appalachians.
 Applicants may find these materials, organized by ALPF Focus Areas, useful in addressing equity-related questions.
 We welcome feedback and suggestions for additions to this list.